-Symptoms of dengue fever tend to develop within four to seven days of being bitten by the infective mosquito.
-It cannot be spread directly from person to person.
-The principal symptoms of dengue as detailed by the Center for Disease Control are:
+Symptoms of dengue fever tend to develop within 4 to 7 days of being bitten by the infective mosquito.
+The common symptoms of dengue are:

 - severe headache

-- joint pain
+- muscle and joint pain (ankles, knees, elbows)

 Generally, younger children and those with their first dengue infection have a milder illness than older children and adults.